RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

 the size of the list they are :math:`O(1)`.

 Another very common programming task is to grow a list.
-There are two ways to create a longer list either using the append method, or the concatenation operator.
+There are two ways to create a longer list.
+You can use the append method or the concatenation operator.
 The append method is :math:`O(1)`.
 However, the concatenation operator is :math:`O(k)` where :math:`k` is the size of the list that is being concatenated.
 This is important for you